decipher3114/WSAUtils/README.md

 # WSAUtils
 Simple scripts for pulling, pushing files and installing apps in WSA.

-This contains ADB files as well along with scripts.< /br>
+This contains ADB files as well along with scripts.<br />
 No need to install adb separately.

 # Setup